Your Tax Calculation

 - received Employment and Support Allowance or Jobseeker’s Allowance

-You will not get a P800 if you are registered for Self Assessment.
+You will not get a P800 if you are registered for Self Assessment (external link).
 Your bill will be adjusted automatically if you have underpaid or overpaid tax.

 P800s are sent out after the tax year ends on 5 April.
 You’ll normally get yours by the end of November.